 “I was very excited for prelims because I did a cartwheel before one of my speeches and I’ve never done that before, so it was definitely fun, definitely goofy,” Stoddard said.

 “I felt surprised because in my first round, I got sixth and in the second one I got second, so it averaged me out to make it to finals.
-It was really nice and surprising cause like I just like didn’t want to compete after the first round,” Morris said.
+It was really nice and surprising cause like I just like didn’t want to compete after the first round,” Morriss said.

 Informative debate is when students have ten minutes to prepare a ten minute speech on the topic they receive and create visuals that go along further to help get the point across.